A medical evaluation for dyspareunia usually consists of:

 - Change positions.
 If you have sharp pain during thrusting, try different positions, such as being on top.
 In this position, you might be able to regulate penetration to a depth that feels good to you.

 - Communicate.
 Talk about what feels good and what doesn't.
 If you need your partner to go slow, say so.

 - Don't rush.
 Longer foreplay can help stimulate your natural lubrication.
 You might reduce pain by delaying penetration until you feel fully aroused.

 - Use lubricants.
 A personal lubricant can make sex more comfortable.
 Try different brands until you find one you like.

 Coping and support

 Until vaginal penetration becomes less painful, you and your partner might find other ways to be intimate.
 Sensual massage, kissing and mutual masturbation offer alternatives to intercourse that might be more comfortable, more fulfilling and more fun than your regular routine.

 Preparing for your appointment

-Talking to your doctor is the first step in resolving painful intercourse.
-Your regular doctor might diagnose and treat the problem or refer you to a specialist.
+Talking to your health care provider is the first step in resolving painful intercourse.
+Your provider might diagnose and treat the problem or refer you to a specialist.

 What you can do

-To prepare for this discussion with your doctor, make a list of:
+To prepare for this discussion with your provider, make a list of:

 - Your key medical information, including conditions for which you're being treated

 Some questions to ask your provider include: